ivanempire/lighthouse/README.md

 An easy litmus test is to call this method while your device is in airplane mode - if the exception is not propagated to the very top, then you're all set!

 ### R8 / ProGuard
-Lighthosue is fully compatible with the standard shrinking tools and does not require any additional rules.
+Lighthouse is fully compatible with the standard shrinking tools and does not require any additional rules.
 The only two dependencies are Kotlin Coroutines and AndroidX Core.

 ## Upcoming work
 Lighthouse has just reached version `1.0.0` and there are plenty of improvements coming down the pipe.
 In no particular order, here's a list of incoming features or bug fixes: